QuantEcon/lecture-python-intro/linear_algebra.md

 The two most common operators for vectors are addition and scalar multiplication, which we now describe.

-As a matter of definition, when we add two vectors, we add them element-by-element
+When we add two vectors, we add them element-by-element

 $$
 x + y =